-The convening of the annual general meeting must be published at the latest on the 28th day before the date of the ordinary general meeting, and in the case of an extraordinary general meeting, by the latest on the 21st day before the date.
-The announcement convening the meeting must be published in the Austrian daily newspaper, Wiener Zeitung, and also be disseminated via an appropriate medium (e.g. Reuters, Bloomberg) for capital market announcements pursuant to the Stock Exchange Act (Art.
-86 par.3).
-Furthermore, information on the general shareholders' meeting must be published on the website of the company given in the companies register.
-By the latest on the 21st day before the annual general meeting, all proposals for resolutions of the management board and/or supervisory board must posted at the company for inspection.
+The convening of the annual general shareholders' meeting must be published at the latest on the 28th day before the date of the ordinary general shareholders' meeting, and in the case of an extraordinary general meeting, by the latest on the 21st day before the date.
+The announcement convening the meeting must be published in the Austrian daily newspaper, Wiener Zeitung, and also disseminated via an appropriate medium (e.g. Reuters, Bloomberg).
+The FMA may define the appropriate information systems by issuing a Decree.
+Furthermore, information on the general shareholders' meeting must be published on the website of the company recorded in the Companies Register.
+By the latest on the 21st day before the general shareholders' meeting, the proposals for resolutions of the management board and/or supervisory board must posted at the company for inspection.
 A minority of 5% has the right to add items to the agenda of a general shareholders' meeting already convened.
-The request must be sent to the company at the latest on the 21st day before the date of the meeting in the case of the ordinary general meeting, and on the 19th day before the date of the meeting in the case of any extraordinary general meeting.
-Moreover, the proposals for resolutions and the essential information and materials for the general meeting must be accessible to shareholders on the website of the company on the 21st day before the date of the general meeting.
-The right to participate in the general shareholders' meeting is founded in the case of bearer shares on the bearer being a shareholder at the close of the 10th day prior to the general shareholders' meeting (cutoff date as proof) that must be proven by a confirmation of the custodian bank.
+The request must be sent to the company at the latest on the 21st day before the date of the meeting in the case of the ordinary general shareholders' meeting, and on the 19th day before the date of the meeting in the case of any extraordinary general shareholders' meeting.
+Moreover, the proposals for resolutions and the essential information and materials for the general shareholders' meeting must be accessible to shareholders on the website of the company on the 21st day before the date of the general shareholders' meeting.
+The right to participate in the general shareholders' meeting is founded in the case of bearer shares on the bearer being a shareholder at the close of the 10th day prior to the general shareholders' meeting (cutoff date for furnishing proof) that must be proven by a confirmation of the custodian bank.
 The registration for participation and the confirmation of the custodian bank must be sent to the company at the latest on the third workday before the general meeting.

 The confirmation of the custodian bank can be a document in text format.
 The document that must be issued shall contain the minimum information stipulated in the Austrian Stock Corporation Act, with the confirmation document in English also being acceptable as sufficient proof.

-It is planned to use SWIFT for sending the confirmation of the custodian bank.
-However, during a transition period until 31 Dec.
-2016, the company may grant permission to transmit said confirmation document by fax by stating this fact when it convenes the general meeting.
+SWIFT is used for sending the confirmation of the custodian bank.
+The by-laws may permit the sending of the scanned document by e-mail.
 Every shareholder also has the right to be represented by written proxy.
 If not specified in the by-laws of the company, it shall suffice to send the proxy by telefax or by e-mail.
 In the case of a proxy assigned to the custodian bank, a confirmation of the bank that it has been assigned the proxy shall suffice.
 Anonymous participation via a shareholder furnishing proof of identity ("third party owner") is not permitted.